-"I'm Jan and I've travelled to France over 30 times.
-I enjoy helping others discover France -- particularly unique experiences that often aren't found in travel guides!"
+Janice Chung has traveled to France over 30 times.
+She enjoys helping others discover France -- particularly unique experiences that often aren't found in travel guides.
+Janice runs the blog France Travel Tips.

-Janice Chung runs the blog France Travel Tips, and she was kind enough to answer a few of our questions about her life of adventure.
-Read the answers below.
+She was kind enough to answer a few of our questions about her life of adventure.

 You never go to Paris just once.
 Look at me -- I've now been 32 times.